agda/agda-stdlib/notes/first-contribution.md

 2. USER/agda-stdlib, your fork to which you can push branches with contributions you would like to merge

-This tutorial guides you to setup a local copy of agda-stdlib so that you can start contributing.
+This tutorial guides you to set up a local copy of agda-stdlib so that you can start contributing.
 Once things are set up properly,  you can stick to only steps 4., 5. and 6. for future contributions.